uav4geo/GeoDeep/README.md

 ### Step 1.
 Gather annotated images

-A good point to start is https://universe.roboflow.com/browse/aerial, but the quality of the datasets is a bit all over the place.
+A good point to start is https://universe.roboflow.com/browse/aerial, but the quality of the datasets is all over the place.
 Always inspect before using.
+When downloading a dataset, choose the YOLOv8 format.

 You can also [annotate](https://roboflow.com/annotate) your own images.